Understanding The PSAT Scoring System

 There are tips that can come in handy for gaining the maximum possible score.
 Though there is no substitute for preparation, tips can make you gain the most out of your efforts.

 - Do not spend too much time on difficult questions and leave out others.
 On an average, you should spend half a minute on one question.
 Since all questions are rated equally, you should try to complete the easier ones first and go on to difficult ones after that.

-- Since PSAT is not offered throughout the year, you must start preparing for it well in time.
+- Since this test is not offered throughout the year, you must start preparing for it well in time.
 Two months of dedicated study should be sufficient for preparation.

 - Do not guess the answers if you are absolutely clueless about the likely answer.
 Educated guesswork can reap you results rather than random guessing.

 - Take the practice test under timed real test like conditions.
 An initial diagnostic test shall prove to be beneficial since you shall understand your level of knowledge and skills better and can concentrate on your weak areas.

 - Make sure that you gain enough practice to fill in answers in the grid-in questions.
 Answers entered wrongly are not considered for scoring.

 - Take the PSAT as a test in itself, rather than merely a practice tool for SAT.
 Preparing for this test seriously shall place you in a better position than non-serious test takers when you prepare for SAT.

 When you take the PSAT, your job is not finished with appearing for the test.
 When you obtain your scores, it should be the beginning of another significant stage for you, that of improving your skill level.
 The score report is very elaborate and you should make efforts to make the most of the information and suggestions available.